Associate Professor of Guitar

 Nicholas Ciraldo is a leader among his generation of American classical guitarists.
-He has won awards and reached high levels at several prestigious solo competitions, including the Tredrez-Locquemau International Guitar Competition (France), the Gaetano Zinetti International Chamber Music Competition (Italy), the GFA Solo Guitar Competition (USA), the Portland International Guitar Competition (USA), and the MTNA Guitar Competition (USA).
-Ciraldo has enjoyed numerous solo, chamber, and concerto performances throughout the United States, Europe, and South America, playing in such venues as the United States’ Jordan Hall, Germany’s Berliner Dom, and Brazil’s Teatro José Maria Santos.
+At the start of his career, he won awards and reached high levels at the Tredrez-Locquemau International Guitar Competition (France), the Gaetano Zinetti International Chamber Music Competition (Italy), the GFA Solo Guitar Competition (USA), the Portland International Guitar Competition (USA), and the MTNA Guitar Competition (USA).
+Ciraldo now enjoys numerous solo, chamber, and concerto performances throughout the United States, Europe, and South America, playing in such venues as the United States’ Jordan Hall, Germany’s Berliner Dom, and Brazil’s Teatro José Maria Santos.

 Soundboard magazine states that Ciraldo’s “performances…are, without reservations, marvelous…with abundant technique and commitment to the music…one of the best….”
-Allmusic.com claims that he “confidently…goes right to the heart of the music, with his precise, active, athletic style.”
-The Baton Rouge Advocate reviewed his concerto performing as “definitely in command….generating a collective gasp of amazement in the audience.”
-Kansas City’s Online Journal of the Performing Arts said Ciraldo’s “touch was nimble and delicate, skilled without being flashy.
+Allmusic.com defines his playing as “confident…goes right to the heart of the music, with his precise, active, athletic style.”
+The Baton Rouge Advocate reviews him as “definitely in command….generating a collective gasp of amazement in the audience.”
+Kansas City’s Journal of the Performing Arts said Ciraldo’s “touch was nimble and delicate, skilled without being flashy.
 The instrument was a clear extension of the performer, with integrity of sound and performance taking precedence.”

-An avid chamber musician, Nicholas Ciraldo has collaborated with diverse performing artists, including harpist Franziska Huhn, guitarist Eliot Fisk, trumpet player Brian Shaw, and the Quadrivium Guitar Quartet.
+As an avid chamber musician, Nicholas Ciraldo collaborated with harpist Franziska Huhn, guitarist Eliot Fisk, trumpet player Brian Shaw, violinist Stephen Redfield, and the Quadrivium Guitar Quartet.
 Currently, Dr. Ciraldo performs regularly with flutist Rachel Taratoot Ciraldo, in the Duo Ciraldo.
 Their concert venues have included the National Flute Association Convention, the Pelican State Chamber Music Series, the Christ Church of Pensacola, and the Escola da musica e bellas artes do Parana, Brazil.

-Another of Dr. Ciraldo’s activities is being an avid artist/teacher.
-His Quadrivium Guitar Quartet performed as artists-in-residence throughout rural Kentucky under the auspices of New Performing Arts.
-The Ciraldo Duo was invited by both the Saint Louis Symphony Orchestra and the Austin Classical Guitar Society to be artists/teachers-in-residence.
-Dr. Ciraldo has given numerous lectures and masterclasses throughout the U.S. and Brazil.
-He is on the faculty of the University of Southern Mississippi School of Music, in Hattiesburg, Mississippi, where he manages a thriving guitar program and is the recipient of the College of Arts and Letters Creative Activity Award.
+Nicholas Ciraldo is also a dedicated educator.
+The Quadrivium Guitar Quartet performed as artists-in-residence throughout rural Kentucky under the auspices of New Performing Arts.
+Both the Saint Louis Symphony Orchestra and the Austin Classical Guitar Society invited the Ciraldo Duo to be its artists/teachers-in-residence.
+Dr. Ciraldo gave numerous lectures and masterclasses throughout the U.S. and Brazil.
+Currently, he is a full-time, tenured faculty member of the University of Southern Mississippi School of Music, in Hattiesburg, where he manages a thriving guitar program and is the recipient of numerous university awards and grants.